In the following we have summarized relevant topics that are of interest to international applicants.

 enrollment at the Th köln / health insurance

-The TH Köln (University of Technology, Arts and Sciences) is a cooperation partner of the ifs.
+The Technische Hochschule Köln (University of Applied Sciences) is a cooperation partner of the ifs.
 The enrollment at the Technische Hochschule Köln (University of Applied Sciences) may be mandatory for international students: This depends on your citizenship status and the duration of your stay in Germany.
 Enrolling may be very useful since it provides students with low-cost tickets for public transportation and the opportunity to use the services of the international office, student sporting facilities etc. In any case, the enrollment is a prerequisite if you want to apply for BAföG (the Federal Student Financial Aid Program) or a scholarship of a German foundation.
 The current enrollment (tuition) fee at the Technische Hochschule Köln (University of Applied Sciences) is € 267,30 (state: Summer Semester 2018).

 To enroll at the Technische Hochschule Köln (University of Applied Sciences), all international students must by law show proof of sufficient health insurance coverage.
 Foreign students can either get health insurance in Germany, or obtain a certificate from one of the German public health insurance companies attesting that their health insurance coverage from their home country meets German standards.

 Useful link: www.daad.de